 Near Peninsula in Summit County, Ohio — The American Midwest (Great Lakes)

 Topics.
-This historical marker is listed in this topic list: Parks & Recreational Areas.
-A significant historical year for this entry is 1974.
+This historical marker is listed in these topic lists: Agriculture • Settlements & Settlers.
+A significant historical year for this entry is 1806.

 Location.
-41° 11.05′ N, 81° 34.959′ W. Marker is near Peninsula, Ohio, in Summit County.
-Marker can be reached from Riverview Road (County Road 9) 0.3 miles north of Ira Road, on the right when traveling north.
-Marker located at the Ira Trailhead.
-Touch for map.
-Marker is at or near this postal address: 3801 Riverview Rd, Peninsula OH 44264, United States of America.
+41° 16.265′ N, 81° 33.406′ W. Marker is near Peninsula, Ohio, in Summit County.
+Marker is on Stanford Road north of Boston Mills Road, on the right when traveling north.
+The marker is on the grounds of the Cuyahoga Touch for map.
+Marker is at or near this postal address: 6093 Stanford Road, Peninsula OH 44264, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on August 10, 2022.
-It was originally submitted on August 8, 2022, by Tom Bosse of Jefferson City, Tennessee.
-This page has been viewed 25 times since then.
-Photos: 1, 2, 3, 4. submitted on August 8, 2022, by Tom Bosse of Jefferson City, Tennessee. • Devry Becker Jones was the editor who published this page.
+This page was last revised on September 25, 2022.
+It was originally submitted on July 10, 2022, by Tom Bosse of Jefferson City, Tennessee.
+This page has been viewed 59 times since then and 23 times this year.
+Photos: 1, 2. submitted on July 10, 2022, by Tom Bosse of Jefferson City, Tennessee. • Devry Becker Jones was the editor who published this page.